opendata-heilbronn/victron-data-adapter/README.md

 .NET Core Adapter to forward the streaming data from a Victron solar charge controller to a InfluxDB

 ## TODO:
-- fix parser implementation (see https://www.victronenergy.com/live/vedirect_protocol:faq#framehandler_reference_implementation)
-	- Check checksum?
+- more generic parser:
 	- handle different fields per block
-	- data persistence
+	- data persistence?
-- Influx Sink
 - robust network code (retry if connection died)
 - Code Cleanup
 - Dockerfile